 And when you form the meat into a patty, do it gently.
 Packing the patty tightly will produce a hard burger.

 Just because chuck is the best meat doesn't mean it's the only meat.
 You can use ground round to make a burger, but to boost the fat content try combining it with ground pork, which has a fat content of 20 to 25 percent.
-Not only will the additional fat balance out the leanness of the round, it will contribute a lovely porky flavor, making it almost like a bacon burger.
+Not only will the additional fat balance out the leanness of the round, but it will also contribute a lovely porky flavor, making it almost like a bacon burger.

 You can use this trick with ground turkey or chicken as well.
 Both of which are too lean to make good burgers on their own.